polekopru/7ninjas/README.md

 ## Captcha

-For testing if captcha works fine in sign up form, the site url must starts with *127.0.0.1*.
+For testing if captcha works fine in sign up form, site url must starts with *127.0.0.1*.

 E.g.